neha2201/VaccineUsagePrediction_RandomForest/README.md

 - *Dummy Variable Creation:* Machine Learning Algorithms cannot work on object type datatypes so for that reason we have created dummies for categorical variables.
 We created       dummy of age_bracket', 'qualification', 'race', 'sex', 'income_level','marital_status', 'housing_status', 'employment', 'census_msa'etc for better analysis.

-- *Splitting the data into train and test:* Split the data into train and test datasets and feed it into our model.
-Here we have split the data into 80% train and 20% test.
-The    training and testing dataset consist of 39155 rows and 9789 rows correspondingly with 23 Columns in both datasets.
-Below is the list of final variables in training and          testing   dataset.
+- *Splitting the data into train and test:* To understand model performance, dividing the dataset into a training set and a test set is a good strategy.
+  Let's split dataset by using function train_test_split().
+You need to pass basically 3 parameters features, target, and test_set size.
+Additionally, you can use random_state     to select records randomly.
 The reason for doing so is to understand what would happen if your model is faced with data it has not seen before.

 ### **Model Building :**